 Throughout North Dakota, arts and culture are centered on building stronger communities, improving the quality of education, and fostering economic growth.
 As a state arts agency, NDCA cannot lobby state government or advocate for specific legislation.
 However, NDCA believes it is critical to expand awareness and the understanding of the power of the arts and culture, and humanities in building healthy, livable communities.
 NDCA is providing information and resources to help our allies in the cultural community tell their stories to government officials, private funders, and the public.
 Following is helpful information, and links to arts advocacy tool kits, publications, and web site resources:

-Recent Articles of Interest Regarding State Art Agencies, Supporting the Arts, and Advocacy:
+Articles of Interest Regarding State Art Agencies, Supporting the Arts, and Advocacy:

 Artsmarts: Why Cutting Arts Funding Is Not a Good Idea